Fly Volumes overview

 You can create volumes at the same time you create Machines, or ahead of time.
 If you try to create new Machines through flyctl scale count, then flyctl will first check if you have any unattached volumes in the region you are creating new Machines in.
 If it finds unattached volumes, it will try to create the new Machines on the same servers.
 If it does not find any unattached volumes, then it will create new ones together with the Machines.
 You can also create unattached volumes through fly volumes create.

 Volumes exist on a single server in a single region.
-For redundancy within a region, you can run multiple Machines with attached volumes by creating multiple volumes with the same name.
-For example, if you had an app that required a volume named myapp_data and wanted to run three Machines in bos, then you would have to create at least three volumes named myapp_data in bos.
-Every volume has a unique ID to allow for multiple volumes with the same name.
+For redundancy within a region, you can run multiple Machines with attached volumes.
 Remember that volumes don’t automatically replicate data between them.

-To prevent a single server hardware failure from taking down multiple Fly Machines, it is better if each volume you create for your app is placed in a separate hardware zone (i.e. on a different server).
-This happens by default when using fly volumes create, but is not guaranteed when creating Fly Volumes through other methods.
+To prevent a single server hardware failure from taking down your app, it is better if each volume is placed in a separate hardware zone.
+A separate hardware zone is just another way of saying a different server.
+We default to separate hardware zones when you create volumes with the fly volumes create command, but this is not guaranteed when creating Fly Volumes through other methods.
 Note that having each volume in a separate hardware zone limits the number of volumes your app can have in a region.
-If you would like more volumes in a region than there are distinct hardware zones, you can set --require-unique-zone to false when you run fly volumes create.
+If you need more volumes in a region than there are distinct hardware zones, you can set --require-unique-zone to false when you run fly volumes create.

-When using fly volumes create, you can hint what type of compute load you expect to use the volume for by using the --vm-XXX flags.
-For example, if you were creating a volume you want to use with a L40S GPU Machine, you could set --vm-gpu-kind=l40s.
-This will ensure that your new volume is placed on GPU hardware.
+You can hint what type of compute load you expect to use the volume for by using the --vm-XXX options with the fly volumes create command.
+For example, to create a volume you want to use with an L40S GPU Machine, set --vm-gpu-kind=l40s to ensure that your new volume is placed on GPU hardware.

 Volume encryption